be5invis/Iosevka/doc/custom-build.md

    5. `woff2::<plan>` : WOFF2 only.
    5. `woff2-unhinted::<plan>` : Unhinted WOFF2 only.

-⚠️ **Important**: By default, the build system will schedule a number of concurrently running jobs equal to the number of threads available on the CPU, which *will* push CPU usage and also likely RAM usage, if you do not have very much to work with, to the ceiling (each job consumes more than 1 GB of RAM at its peak).
+⚠️ **Important**: By default, the build system will schedule several concurrently running jobs equal to the number of threads available on the CPU, which *will* push CPU usage and also likely RAM usage, if you do not have very much to work with, to the ceiling (each job consumes more than 1 GB of RAM at its peak).
 If this is an issue for you, pass an additional argument `--jCmd=<number of concurrent jobs>`.

 ### Configuring Custom Build

-Configuration of build plans are organized under `[buildPlans.<plan name>]` sections in the `private-build-plans.toml`.
-You can use [the Customizer](https://be5invis.github.io/Iosevka/customizer) to create the build plan, and/or manually edit them, following the instructions below.
+The configuration of build plans is organized under `[buildPlans.<plan name>]` sections in the `private-build-plans.toml`.
+You can use [the Customizer](https://be5invis.github.io/Iosevka/customizer) to create the build plan, and/or manually edit it, following the instructions below.
 It is recommended to use PascalCase in the plan names.

 Inside the plan, top-level properties include: